 If you have a mutual friend, ask that person to introduce you.
 Once you’ve been introduced, start a conversation with the horse owner.

 Method 1: How to Ask through a Letter

 Yep, I also did this one as a horseless kid.
-This time, it worked!
-With my mom’s help, I typed out a letter on her 1990’s computerized typewriter and sent it to the owner of a local horse farm.
+And it worked!
+With my mom’s help, I typed out a letter on her 1990’s word processor and sent it to the owner of a local horse farm.
 A few days later, my mom got a call from the horse owner inviting me to come over and ride one of her horses!